hannesdelbeke/brain/Unity hides extension.md

+---
+aliases:
+  - show filetype in Unity
+---
 [[Unity]] hides the [[file extension]], which makes it hard to know if we have a mesh or prefab.

 To show extensions in the [[Unity Project window]]